ericdallo/itsmegreg/README.md

-# A static web app simulating a Unix terminal
+# A web page simulating a Unix terminal

+This project simulate a terminal in your browser to show my professional profile =)